ArifPeycal/arifpeycal.github.io/all_collections/_posts/2025-02-16-wazuh-agents.md

 ## 🎯 Conclusion
 That’s it!
 Your Ubuntu VM is now running the Wazuh agent and sending logs to the manager.
 In the next post, I'll explore how to fine-tune the agent and set up rules for detecting **suspicious activity** like XSS and SQLi.
 Stay tuned!

-Let me know if you have any questions or issues in the comments. 🚀

----

-Want any modifications? 😃